GT-IDEaS/SkillsWorkshop2017/Week05/README.md

 4. Assignment 4 contains a parallel prefix sum evaluator.
 First, compile and run the program.
 Evaluate the outputs.
   The speedups should get worse as more threads are used.
 After you understand why this is, edit the code and fix the issue.
-  This may take a few lines of code.
-After, recompile and run the program.
+  Recompile and run the program.
 You should be able to acquire some good speedups.
   Depending on your machine, you may have to crank up the `N` variable quite a bit.
 Unfortunately, after about 10,000, you will likely get an integer overflow.
 Programming in C++ does not come with the luxury of unlimited precision, so we are limited to what can be stored in an `unsigned long long int` type.
 You will probably have to go well past this limit to start to see good speedups.
   If necessary, prevent overflow by changing the summation `sum == i` to either `sum += 1` or `sum += 0`.
 Briefly discuss your strategy and analysis in the writeup.

-5. Assignment 5 contains the skeleton for a code which collapses an N x N matrix to an N vector by summing accross one dimension.
+5. Assignment 5 contains the skeleton for a code which collapses an N x N matrix to an N vector by summing across one dimension.
 Using what has been previously covered, implement the remaining code.
 To check for correctness, the initial matrix contains all ones.
 Discuss briefly your strategy and push your solution.